About Engineering Science:

 Research Opportunities:

-Swanson school of engineering provides a lot of research opportunities for undergraduate students who are interested in research work.
+The Swanson School of Engineering provides several research opportunities for undergraduate students who are interested in research work.
 The Engineering Science Program arms students with specialized knowledge in various academic areas which will help students catch every open research opportunity in the engineering school.

 https://www.engineering.pitt.edu/research/